Okery/PyTorch-Simple-MaskRCNN/README.md

 ```
 http://cocodataset.org/
 ```
-The code will check the dataset first before start.
+Note: The code will check the dataset first before start.
+It is very necessary and may take much time if the dataset is large.
+Do not stop it for it's just once.

 ## Training